Frequently Asked Questions

 2. What are the costs associated with the program?

-We are a small business and aim to stay small and boutique, we do not charge administration costs, we offer flexibility in how often the program update meetings are run, and we do not require two staff to oversee and run each program.
-The qualified and experienced program supervisor takes the place of a ‘senior therapist’ or ‘team leader’ as we want to work directly with the child and family, and make changes to the program as and when they are needed, ensuring a more personalised program.
+We are a small business and aim to stay small and boutique, we do not charge administration costs, we offer flexibility in how often the program update meetings are run.
+The qualified and experienced program supervisor takes the place of a ‘senior therapist’ or ‘team leader’ as we want to work directly with the child and family, and make changes to the program as and when they are needed, ensuring a highly personalised program.

 3. Do you require the program to have a minimum number of hours per week?